 It’s impossible for the provider to know how long you will live, but there will be some assumptions made that are based on your age and health.
 If you’re making a joint application, the amount you can release will be based on the age and health of the youngest applicant.

 Someone with an ongoing health condition may be able to release a greater percentage of their property’s wealth than a person of the same age in full health.
-Equity release plans may be medically underwritten, so if you have a health condition this may enable you to access a larger percentage of your property’s equity.
+Equity release plans may be medically underwritten, so if you have a health condition this may enable you to access a larger percentage of your property’s equity, as your life expectancy is likely to be shorter than someone in peak health.

 Any outstanding debts

 These include secured debts such as an outstanding mortgage, and unsecured debts such as personal loans and other forms of credit.
-These may need to be cleared for you to release money using equity release, or if you have debts outstanding, the lender may require you to use some of the money released to pay these off.
+If you have debts, the lender will usually require you to use some of the money released to pay these off first.

 Joint versus single equity release plans